Haisee1/PasswordManagerProject/README.md

 # Password Manager
-- password storing and securing it with encryption.
+- Storing passwords and securing it with encryption.